NohaAshraf85/Code-Quiz-Application/README.md

 # Code-Quiz-Application
-This code quiz application is an exciting quick implementation for a quiz example that has multiple choices per question:
+This code quiz application is an exciting quick implementation for a quiz example that has multiple choices per question.

+The applicaiton can be accessed through: [Code Quiz](https://nohaashraf85.github.io/Code-Quiz-Application/)

 ## Technologies Used:
 * HTML